The Imaginarium of Doctor Parnassus: Writing

 Director Terry Gilliam and screenwriter Charles McKeown wrote the script, their first collaboration since The Adventures of Baron Munchausen (1988).
 When he was approached with the basic concept by Gilliam, McKeown thought of the central character of Parnassus "as a semi-eastern medicine man evolved", and in retrospect he further said about the script's sensibilities, "It is about the theme of imagination, and the importance of imagination, to how you live and how you think and so on.
 And that's very much a Terry theme. [...]
 I like the idea of storytelling being the thing that sustains the universe."
 Gilliam described the premise as a "fun and humorous story about the consequences of our personal choices in life", and explained his goal for the film: "It's autobiographical.
 I'm trying to bring a bit of fantasticality to London, an antidote to modern lives.
 I loved this idea of an ancient travelling show offering the kind of storytelling and wonder that we used to get, to people who are just into shoot-em-up action films."
 Gilliam and McKeown based the character of Tony on former British prime minister Tony Blair, who "would say the most insane things and probably he'd believe them himself".

 Gilliam repeatedly said in interviews that the character of Parnassus was meant autobiographically, a tale of an aging man with a vivid imagination in a world that does not listen anymore.
 He was still caught in depression over the disruption of his last self-written project, The Man Who Killed Don Quixote, his constant struggle with the established studio system, and of becoming aware of his progressing age, worried that he was going nowhere with his latest projects and that he might not have much time left.
-He put several references to sudden, tragic, and premature death into his script before the loss of Ledger became a reality.
+He had already put several references to sudden, tragic, and premature death into his script before Ledger's death.
 He was compelled to emphasise that upon the film's release many things might be mistaken as references to Ledger's fate but that the script wasn't changed apart from re-casting Tony with Depp, Farrell, and Law.